Regrettably, the corona pandemic has caused delays in the construction of the new exhibition.

-Something’s happening at the Libeskind Building – the new core exhibition will open soon!
+Something’s happening at the Libeskind Building – the new core exhibition will open on 23 August 2020!
 Covering an area of over 3000 square meters, it will provide insights into the Jewish past and present in Germany.

 Historical Tour – Exciting Perspectives

 A video installation in the Libeskind Building is the prelude to walking through the axes and ascending the impressive staircase to the exhibition rooms, where a sculpturally designed welcome point invites visitors to engage.
 The subsequent tour of the exhibition combines historical narrative with insights into Jewish culture and religion: What is sacred in Judaism?
 What happens on the Shabbat?
 What is the sound of Judaism?
 Alongside the presentation of objects, art installations, hands-on stations, and virtual reality over two levels await visitors.
 The wealth of the museum’s own collection has a greater emphasis than before – more than 70 percent of the over 1000 objects are from the museum’s own holdings.
 The restorers have been busy preparing objects for the exhibition over the past months to let them shine in a new light.

 More Space for the Jewish Present